jlpteaching/ECS154B/syllabus/syllabus.md

 PTAs
 ----

-Before asking for a PTA, be sure that you have read the [Computer Science Department's PTA Policy](http://www.cs.ucdavis.edu/blog/pta-policy/).
+Before asking for a PTA, be sure that you have read the [Department of Computer Science's PTA Policy](http://www.cs.ucdavis.edu/blog/pta-policy/).
 PTA numbers will only be issued after the 12th day of instruction, and PTA numbers are only issued for extenuating circumstances related to graduation.

 Assignments and Tests